AlibabaCloudDocs/ecs/intl.en-US/Block Storage/Cloud disks/Format a data disk/Format a data disk for a Linux instance.md

             sudo blkid /dev/vdb1
             ```

-            A command output similar to the following one is returned:
+            A command output similar to the following one is returned.

             ```
             /dev/vdb1: UUID="05779a4e-f04f-4eca-97ac-57fd1fda****" TYPE="ext4"